Siege of Žepa: Role of the UN

 On 16 April 1993, the United Nations Security Council Resolution 819 the Srebrenica enclave was declared a safe area.
 On 6 May 1993, the United Nations Security Council Resolution 824 further extended Žepa and other cities.
 These cities and territories were placed under the protection of the UN peacekeeping units UNPROFOR.
 However, when Operation Stupčanica 95 began, they only sent around 79 Ukrainian peacekeepers to Žepa.

+Aftermath

+Death of Avdo Palić

+After the siege ended, Avdo Palić went to a meeting with senior Serb and UN officials, among whom was General Ratko Mladić, the chief commander of the Bosnian Serb army.
+He was last seen alive in a prison in Bijeljina in September 1995, in which two Bosniak prisoners from Srebrenica, Abdurahman Malkić and Sado Ramić, confirmed that they were held at the same prison as Palić in Bijeljina until late August 1995.
+However, the two men were transferred to another prison and eventually released after the signing of the Dayton Accords.
+The Republika Srpska government has concluded that on 5 September 1995 a VRS military officer came to the prison in Bijeljina and took Palić with him, after which he was never seen again.

+Palić's fate remained a mystery for 14 years.
+The remains of Palić and eight other men were found in a mass grave near the village of Vragolovi in the municipality of Rogatica, near Žepa in November 2001.
+On 5 August 2009, it was announced that his remains had been found back in November 2001, but were not positively identified using DNA profiling until July 2009.
+On 26 August 2009, Palić was buried on the grounds of the Ali Pasha's Mosque in Sarajevo with several thousand people in attendance.

 Legacy

 On 27 July 2016, the Day of remembrance of the killed people of Žepa was established.
 It commemorates the fallen fighters and civilians who defended Žepa against the Bosnian Serbs.